lkodinsson/MARS/Basic/PHB.md

 # Advanced Skills

 Unlike basic skills, a character must be at least trained in an advanced skill to use it.
 There are seven core advanced skills: *contacts*, *knowledge*, *lore*, *medicine*, *performance*, *sleight*, and *wild empathy*.
 All additional types of skills, such as combat skills, spellcasting skills, and languages are all considered advanced skills.
+Depending on the genre, setting, or specific adventure there could be any number of additional advanced skills available to players.

 ### Contacts (RES)